FedCampus/FedKit_demo_paper/draft1/outline.md

     - Cross-Smartphone-Platform FL (detailed)
         - Description: cross-platform FL on smartphones with different OS and hardware configurations
-        - Why it is a major contribution
-            - Significance
+        - Significance[^1]
-                - Needed for on-smartphone FL research to be feasible
-                - No FL framework practically has full support
+            - Academic: enable real-world cross-platform research
+            - Industrial: use data on smartphones
+        - Difficulty: on-smartphone ML training
             - (Chart of FL frameworks' platform support)
-            - Most ML frameworks don't support on-smartphone training
-                - Only TensorFlow and Core ML are usable
-                - No cross-smartphone-platform support from them
         - How it is done
-            - Model conversion
+            - Model conversion to native format (TFLite & Core ML)
                 - (Figure of model conversion)
             - Unified parameter transmission allows simultaneous cross-platform FL
                 <!-- TODO: Better naming. -->
-    - Maximal ML Model Control from the Backend
+    - Flexible In-Production FL Customization
         - FL frameworks assume models bundled with app
         - Researchers would want to update the model after the app is deployed
         - How it is done: FL workflow with a preparation stage